webpack/webpack.js.org/src/content/concepts/index.md

 ## Loaders

-The goal is to have all of the assets in your project be **webpack's** concern and not the browser's (though, to be clear, this doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, .scss, .jpg, etc.) as a module](/concepts/modules).
+The goal is to have all of the assets in your project be **webpack's** concern and not the browser's (though, to be clear, this doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, .css, .jpg, etc.) as a module](/concepts/modules).
 However, webpack itself **only understands JavaScript**.

 **Loaders in webpack _transform these files into modules_ as they are added to your dependency graph.**